inaimathi/gtypist-single-space/esp.typ

  :want to express.
 Finally you put the ideas you choose into words and :communicate them clearly to others.
  :
- :  Taken from #MacMillan English: Thinking and Writing Processes#
+ :Taken from #MacMillan English: Thinking and Writing Processes#

 G:LECCION_18